South Korea is open to international tourism

 The cheapest time to fly to South Korea

+The Korean summer is rather hot and humid and is accompanied by a few sometimes quite dangerous typhoons.
 Spring and autumn are the most pleasant seasons – days are cool, rain-free, and sunny.
-This is why we recommend months from April to May and from September to October – they are by far the best time to visit South Korea.
-Bear in mind, that these are also considered peak tourist months – South Korea attracts many visitors during this peak season which sends airfares sky high.
-It’s wise to book the flights well in advance.
+Most tourists visit South Korea from April to May and from September to October – these peak months are also by far the most expensive to fly, so it’s wise to book the flights well in advance.

 Know your time zone